-Our research and development headcount was 725 at October 31, 2018 compared with 592 at October 31, 2017.
-The increase in headcount reflects our continued investment in our products, and includes 108 employees gained through the Cyence acquisition.
+Our research and development headcount was 727 at January 31, 2019 compared with 678 at January 31, 2018.
+The increase in headcount reflects our continued investment in our products.

-We expect our research and development expenses to continue to increase in absolute dollars as we continue to hire in research and development, and continue to dedicate internal resources to develop, improve and expand the functionality of our solutions.
+We expect our research and development expenses to continue to increase in absolute dollars as we continue to hire in research and development and continue to dedicate internal resources to develop, improve and expand the functionality of our solutions and migrate our solutions to the cloud.
 Research and development expenses may also increase if we pursue additional acquisitions.

-Sales and Marketina
+Sales and Marketing